victorhaynes/new-destiny/README.md

     for result in batch_results:
         if isinstance(result, RiotRelatedRateLimitException):
             print(result.retry_after)
             # Do whatever you want
         elif isinstance(result, Exception):
-            # Potentially raise the Exception, filter it out etc,
+            # Potentially raise the Exception of other types, filter it out etc,
             pass

     print("EXAMPLE 3")